Cooperly/v2flags/README.md

 ### ***v2flags*** is a blazing fast set of arguments for best in class JVM performance.
-(though your most likely reading this for Minecraft performance lmfaooo :skull:)
+(though your most likely reading this for Minecraft performance)

 Quick Start
 =================